 What is meant by an extreme image?

-For an image to be viewed as extreme for the purposes of the Criminal Justice and Immigration Act if it is grossly offensive, disgusting or otherwise of obscene character.
-Specifically an image will be seen to be extreme if it falls within the categories specified by subsection 7 of the Section 63 of the Act.
+To be viewed as extreme for the purposes of CJIA 2008, an image must be grossly offensive, disgusting or otherwise of obscene character.
+An image will be seen to be extreme if it falls within the categories specified by s 63(7) of CJIA 2008.
+This includes:

-An act which threatens a persons’ life – this could include depictions of hanging, suffocation or sexual assault involving a threat with a weapon
+- an act which threatens a persons’ life – this could include depictions of hanging, suffocation or sexual assault involving a threat with a weapon;

-An act which results, or is likely to result, in serious injury to a persons’ anus, breasts or genitals – this could include the insertion of sharp objects or the mutilation of breasts or genitals
+- an act which results, or is likely to result, in serious injury to a persons’ anus, breasts or genitals – this could include the insertion of sharp objects or the mutilation of breasts or genitals;

-An act which involves sexual interference with a human corpse
+- an act which involves sexual interference with a human corpse;

-A person performing an act of intercourse or oral sex with an animal (whether dead or alive).
+- a person performing an act of intercourse or oral sex with an animal (whether dead or alive).